![]() |

 7) Family training, education and support provided to assist the child's family in understanding the child's special needs as related to audiology, aural rehabilitation and other related services and to enhancing the child's development.

-c) Clinical assessment, counseling and other therapeutic services for the purposes of:
+c) Developmental therapy services for the purposes of:

-1) Evaluation to determine a child's developmental status and need for early intervention services;
+1) Evaluation to determine a child's developmental status and need for EI services;

-2) Family training, education and support provided to assist the child's family in understanding the child's special needs as related to developmental therapy services and to enhancing the child's development.
+6) Family training, education and support provided to assist the child's family in understanding the child's special needs as related to developmental therapy services and to enhance the child's development.

-e) Family training and support that can include education provided to assist the family of an eligible child in understanding the needs of the child as related to the provider's specific discipline and to enhancing the child's development.
+d) Family training and support that can include education provided to assist the family of an eligible child in understanding the needs of the child as related to the provider's specific discipline and to enhance the child's development.

-f) Health consultation by a licensed physician who has provided recent and/or ongoing medical treatment for the child with service providers who are identified on a child's IFSP as members of the child's multidisciplinary team concerning the child's health care needs that impact the provision of early intervention services.
+e) Health consultation by a licensed physician who has provided recent and/or ongoing medical treatment for the child with service providers who are identified on a child's IFSP as members of the child's multidisciplinary team concerning the health care needs of infants and toddlers with disabilities that will need to be addressed in the course of providing other EI services.

-g) Medical services for diagnostic or evaluation purposes provided by a licensed physician to determine a child's developmental status and need for early intervention services.
+f) Medical services for diagnostic or evaluation purposes provided by a licensed physician to determine a child's developmental status and need for EI services.

-1) Evaluation to determine a child's developmental status and need for early intervention services;
+1) Evaluation to determine a child's developmental status and need for EI services;

-3) Provision of required nursing care during the time the child is receiving other early intervention services, such as:
+3) Provision of required nursing care to prevent health problems, restore or improve functioning, and promote optimal health and development during the time the child is receiving other EI services, such as:

 A) administration of medications, treatments, and regimens prescribed by a licensed physician; and